Monday, December 27, 2010

 I have no reason to be over optimistic/but somehow when you smile, I can brave bad weather

 Some of finest melodies in the Townshend catalog grace these grooves ("1921", "Pinball Wizard", "Christmas", "Amazing Journey" "I'm Free" "Sensation" all stand out in this category) though for all of the brilliance that is obvious here, the story itself is somewhat disjointed and weaves all over the road, narrowly avoiding the ditch as the curtain comes down amidst the "listening to you" refrain.

 Having discovered this record in childhood, I got lost in both the sounds and the illustrations in the booklet that came with it.
 Without any conception of a deeper message, I only knew it was first class all the way.
 "Amazing Journey" was a far better summation of the disc as a whole (for a 12 year old at least).
 The plot line of Tommy has been hacked to bits and stitched back together in many different formats for the stage and film.
 None of these incarnations improves upon the original.
 (The 1975 movie is unintentionally hilarious) Plus, Townshend had done his usual job of talking himself into a corner before the album came out and was stuck with certain elements of the story that he could have easily pruned away to make it slightly more lucid.

 It is to the credit of all involved that Lambert's suggestion of overdubbing an orchestra was vetoed.
 Entwistle's decorative horn parts and Pete's keyboards are the only augmentation and are quite tasteful, at that.

 Again, all of this is trivial in light of the accomplishment itself.
-Tommy really gained strength as a stage piece and The Who owned ever note.
+Tommy really gained strength as a stage piece and The Who owned every single note.
 It was a masterful performance that brought the audience to its collective feet every night (always at the same point as Pete recalled) and held them in powerful sway until the end.
 Encores were regularly called for.